decred/dcrdocs/docs/advanced/verifying-binaries.md

 When the Decred project compiles source code into binaries, each binary is hashed using [SHA-256](https://en.wikipedia.org/wiki/SHA-2).
 Each hash is stored in a `manifest.txt` file.
 Then the manifest is signed using the Decred project's public GnuPG key.
-This creates a signature file, ending in `manifest.txt.asc`.
+This creates a unique signature file, ending in `manifest.txt.asc`.

 To check if your downloaded binary is a 100% match to the Decred project's binary release, you need to do two things: